World’s largest glove maker sees shortage as coronavirus fight spikes

 Lim said the company is adding new machines every week, and could increase its production by as much as 30%.

-This month, Top Glove stepped up its factory utilization by 10% to 95% and expects to reach near maximum utilization in April.
+This month, Top Glove stepped up its factory utilisation by 10% to 95% and expects to reach near maximum utilisation in April.

 The company is rushing to source about 1,000 workers to keep up.
 Top Glove normally hires from Nepal but is now drafting workers from Malaysia because of travel restrictions.